-Here, some of the factors that are quite possibly the reasons she continues to enjoy good health.
-Adopt them to improve your chances for longevity
+Go ahead - live like the Queen.
+Here, some of the factors that are quite possibly the reasons Queen Elizabeth continues to enjoy good health.

 Her Majesty Queen Elizabeth II, born Elizabeth Alexandra Mary on April 21, 1926, celebrates her 91st birthday this year.
 The oldest reigning British monarch, along with her husband Prince Phillip, have both exceeded the life expectancy for Canadian women and men—which is 83.3 and 78.8 respectively, according to the latest report from Statistics Canada.